ceresfairfood/fairfood-install/README.md

 Most steps are reversible, but not all (switching databases).
 The list is not complete, please do additional sanity checks where possible.

-Long term preparation:
+**Long term preparation:**
 - [ ] test mail delivery from the new server
 - [ ] check timezone on new server
 - [ ] change DNS TTL to 5 minutes
 - [ ] set up new rails app to point to db on old server
-  - Eg use a service with autossh to set up a persistent ssh tunnel (perhaps simpler than setting up mysql over network)
+  - Eg use a service with autossh to set up a persistent ssh tunnel (perhaps simpler than setting up mysql over network which may require restarting mysql)
   ```
   $ vim /etc/systemd/system/autossh-mysql-tunnel.service
   # https://www.everythingcli.org/ssh-tunnelling-for-fun-and-profit-autossh/